vincmazet/bip/_sources/restoration/deconvolution.md

 Thus, the deconvolved image $\widehat{x}$ corresponds to $x$ with an additional term which is the inverse Fourier transform of $B/H$.
 The PSF $H$ is generally a low-pass filter, so the values of $H(m,n)$ tend towards $0$ for high frequencies $(m,n)$.
-Because $H$ is in the denominator, this tends to drastically amplify the high frequencies of the noise, then the term $B/H$ quickly dominates $X$.
+Because $H$ is in the denominator, this tends to drastically amplify the high frequencies of the noise, and then the term $B/H$ quickly dominates $X$.
 This explains the result of {numref}`F:deconvolution:inverse-filter`.

 One solution consists in considering only the low frequencies of $Y/H$.
-This is equivalent to truncate the result given by the inverse filter by cancelling the high frequencies before calculating the inverse Fourier transform.
+This is equivalent to truncating the result given by the inverse filter by cancelling the high frequencies before calculating the inverse Fourier transform.
 The result of the deconvolution is much more acceptable, as shown by {numref}`F:deconvolution:truncated-inverse-filter`, although the result is still far from perfect (there are many variations in intensity around objects, such as tree trunks)...